Be Safe, Buy REITs

 Regional malls and shopping centers will be negatively affected from their tenants not being able to operate their stores.
 One of the bright spots for the malls has been the healthy demand from 'experiential' tenancy such as restaurants, cinemas, and fitness concepts that have filled many vacant department stores.
 Many retailers are now closed and will not pay rent, and we believe many retailers will end up having to declare bankruptcy due to this recession to reorganize.
 A number of them will simply never reopen!
 As a result, many highly leveraged private landlords may also have to declare bankruptcy, causing a drop in market rents nationwide.

-Lodging is going to have a similarly negative experience, as travel has comes to a standstill around the world.
+Lodging is going to have a similarly negative experience, as travel has come to a standstill around the world.
 Many private owners will have to declare bankruptcy, but we believe most REITs are capitalized well enough to make it through.
 When the world does decide to travel again, we believe there will be some pent-up demand, resulting in a pronounced upward move in stocks and earnings.

 For triple net companies, which mostly lease freestanding buildings to retailers, we are also expecting bankruptcies due to closures, particularly in portfolios with a high concentration in restaurants.
 There could also be lasting issues mostly due to the lack of a cost of capital advantage which has historically fueled accretive acquisitions.
 Without acquisitions, most of these companies will have zero to negative earnings growth.